Community Rivers Program Coming Together For Clean Water

 Communities located in the Upper Milwaukee River Watershed are invited to join the Community Rivers Program and become a Healthy River Community!

-of partnering with rural communities to create healthier ecosystems and communities
+we’ve partnered with rural communities to create healthier ecosystems and communities.

-The Villages of Newburg, Saukville, Grafton, Kewaskum, and Fredonia
+The municipalities of Newburg, Saukville, Grafton, and Kewaskum

 “I’ve never kayaked the Milwaukee River before and I was amazed with how beautiful it is.
 Getting in the river helped me appreciate the need to keep it clean and free of pollutants.”